 An expert's dating advice for over 50s

 Dating can be a minefield.
 Especially online.
 But it can also be really exciting, and an amazing opportunity to meet people.
-Charly Lester is the founder of Lumen, a dating app for over 50s – we asked her for some advice about dating in later life.
+Charly Lester is a dating expert – we asked her for some advice about dating in later life.

 Why did you feel there was a need for a dating app for over 50s?

 I've worked as a dating expert for over 6 years now.
 The most common question I was asked by people in their 30s and 40s was how can they help their divorced or widowed parents date again, and which app or site they could use.